Educational and Professional Background

 PROFESSIONAL ACTIVITIES

-• Book series editor of the Digital Circuits and Systems series for Morgan-Claypool Publishers (since October 2005).
+• Book series editor of the Digital Circuits and Systems series for Morgan-Claypool Publishers (since October 2005)

-• Chair (2009-present), Vice Chair (2002-2008), Member (1998-2002), EPE subcommitte working group member for the National Council of Examiners for Engineering and Surveying (Problem writing/reviewing for the national electrical PE test).
+• Chair (2009-2011), Vice Chair (2002-2008), Member (1998-2002 and 2012 to present), EPE subcommitte working group member for the National Council of Examiners for Engineering and Surveying (Problem writing/reviewing for the national electrical PE test).

-• Chair (2009-present), Member (2003-2008) of IEEE-USA Committee on Licensure and Registration.
+• Vice Chair (2011-2013), Chair (2009-2011), Member (2003-2008) of IEEE-USA Committee on Licensure and Registration.
 Responsible for advising IEEE-USA on issues regarding licensure and registration of professional engineers.

-• Conference and Workshop Leadership Positions:
+• Selected Conference and Workshop Leadership Positions:

 • University Service: